bader-nasser/pdftools/README.md

                                 Surround the path by " or ' if it contains spaces.
   -k, --keep                    Keep output's name
-  -l, --last-page=<value>       Last page (defaults to first-page) -o, --output=<value>          (required) Relative or absolute path to the PDF file to be created.
+  -l, --last-page=<value>       Last page (defaults to first-page) -o, --output=<value>          [default: extracted.pdf] Relative or absolute path to the PDF file to be created.
                                 Use / in the path.
 On Windows, \ can be changed to either / or \\.
                                 Surround the path by " or ' if it contains spaces.
   -p, --page-ranges=<value>...
 Comma/Space-seperated list of page ranges (eg. 1-3,5east, 4 7-10even 22-11odd)